vijithvijayrvv/oaqjp-final-project-emb-ai/README.md

-# Final Project: Python Sample Project
+# Final Project: Emotion Detection using Watson NLP

 ## Project Description
-it-automation-final-project
+This is the Final Project for the 'Developing AI Applications with Python and Flask' course.
+This application utilizes the Watson NLP library to detect emotions in text strings.